“What is the best kind of protein powder to use?”

 This is a very common questions we get from our readers and clients.

 Before I get into this post let me mention that both Nikki and myself are firm believers in striving to get most of our nutrients from real, wholesale sources and keep supplements to a minimum.
 However let’s face it.
 Most of us live a pretty busy lifestyle and convenience plays an important role when it comes to food.
 For that reason protein supplements can make it easier to get those essential nutrients on-the-go.
-Adding protein powders to smoothies, oatmeal or homemade energy bars is a quick way to create a complete meal.
+Adding vegan protein powder to smoothies, oatmeal or homemade energy bars is a quick way to create a complete meal.

 Not all protein supplements are created equal!